Home / Photo Encaustic Techniques / Encaustic Photography Tutorial | Painting Photographs

 5. Tape the sides of your panel

-• Brush on medium.
-Using a natural bristle brush, apply 2-3 layers of encaustic medium.
+• Apply encaustic medium: Use a natural bristle brush to apply 2–3 layers of encaustic medium.
+Or try an encaustic pour.

-• Scrape.
-Now use a razor blade or pottery tool to gently scrape off a thin layer of medium and pull up areas of the image that you want to bring into focus.
-Be careful not to scrape down too far.
+• Scrape where needed: If the wax has gone cloudy, use a razor blade or pottery tool to remove a thin layer of wax, bringing certain areas of the image into focus.
+Be careful not to scrape too deeply.

 7. Work on the surface of the photograph